cloudninedigital/cnd-terraform/README.md

-# Definition of Cloud infrastructures for internal use and for clients
+# Definition of Cloud infrastructures for internal use

 # Resources
 ## GCP getting started